iffiX/NWU_Notes/CS496_GraduateAlgorithms/lec_8_ParameterizedAlgorithms.md

 Scribe: Muhan Li

-(A large part of this note are copied from this [scribe note](http://www.cs.cmu.edu/afs/cs/academic/class/15750-s17/ScribeNotes/lecture38.pdf) of CMU 15750)
+(A large part of this note is based on this [scribe note](http://www.cs.cmu.edu/afs/cs/academic/class/15750-s17/ScribeNotes/lecture38.pdf) of CMU 15750)

 ### Introduction